rabits/tracker/README.md

 ##### Additional software

-* bluealsa - to provide blueatooth audio service
+* bluealsa - to provide blueatooth audio service (if you hearing choppy audio, you can add --disable-hsp --disable-hfp to the daemon exec)
   * bluealsa-aplay "connected device address" - connecting bluetooth media device to default soundcard

 ### GSM/GPS SIM5320A